arduino/help-center-content/content/Arduino Cloud/General Cloud/Review-change-or-cancel-an-Arduino-Cloud-plan.md

    !["Monthly" and "Maker Plus" options selected in the "Modify plan" page](img/modify-plan.png)

-5. Click REVIEW PAYMENT INFORMATION to continue.

    > [!NOTE]
    >
-> * If the button is greyed out, the currently selected plan is already active with your account.
    > * The Entry plan is only available as a yearly option.

+5. Click REVIEW PAYMENT INFORMATION to continue.

+### Schedule of plan changes

-> * Plan upgrades will take effect immediately.
-When downgrading your plan, you will retain access to your paid features until the end of the billing cycle.
-See [Billing and feature changes when switching to a different Cloud plan](https://support.arduino.cc/hc/en-us/articles/4401874211730) for more information.
+* Plan upgrades take effect immediately.
+* If you downgrade your plan, you will keep access to your paid features until the current billing cycle ends.

-School and Enterprise plans can only be modified by the **subscription admin**.
+For more information, see [Billing and feature changes when switching to a different Cloud plan](https://support.arduino.cc/hc/en-us/articles/4401874211730).

 ---